-c.
-Specialist Five and Specialist Four may be granted such privileges as the organization and installation commanders consider proper.
+. e.
+Specialists Five and Specialists Four may be-

-f.
-Under no circumstances will a specialist be granted any prerogatives or privileges that would be detrimental to the prestige of a noncommissioned officer, nor will any specialist be placed in such a position that he would be required to execute orders over a noncommissioned officer in the Army.
-In connection with joint activities, see paragraph 8d.
+granted-slich-privileges-as-the-organization-and installation commanders consider proper, - Surger f.
+Under no circumstances will a specialist be granted any prerogatives or privileges that would be detrimental to the prestige of a noncommis-flexe sioned officer, nor will any specialist be placed in C3 such a position that he would be required to execute orders over a noncommissioned officer in the Army.
+In connection with joint activities, see paragraph-8d.

 g.
-In the case of Specialist Five and higher specialist grades, summary courts-martial may not/> adjudge confinement/ hard labor without confinement, or reduction except to the next inferior pay grade.
-These restrictions are in addition to those imposed in paragraphs 155 and 126c(2), MCM 1951.
+In the case of Specialists above the fourth enlisted pay grade, summary courts-martial may not adjudge confinement, hard labor without confinement, or reduction except to the next inferior pay grade.